SergeiDm/CarND-PID-Controller/README.md

 ## Project explanation
 In this project 2 PID controllers were applied:
 - for steering angle.
-This PID is directly proprotional:
+This PID is directly proprotional to:

   - CTE
   - CTE change rate